phalcon/documentation/docs/tag.md

 ## Input
 ### `checkField()`
-Builds an HTML `input[type='check']` tag.
+Builds a HTML `input[type='check']` tag.
 Accepts an array with the attributes of the element.
 The first element of the array is the name of the element.

 ```php
 <?php